 How Solar Water Heaters Work

 With the latest advances in solar technology, solar water heating systems use both solar collectors and storage tanks to heat up water with the sun’s energy.
 In the U.S., we have two different types of solar water heating systems: active system with circulating controls and pumps, and then passive systems, which do not have these parts.

 Without going into too much detail, we’ll tell you that active systems generally cost more than passive systems, however, active systems are considered to be the more efficient of the two.
 However, a passive system is rather reliable, and may even last longer than an active system.
 So the decision is up to you!

 As a general rule, solar water heating systems are installed with a backup system, which comes in use on cloudy days, or when there is an increased demand for hot water.
 Usually, a conventional storage water heater will be included in the solar system package.
 Lastly, the backup water heater is a tankless or demand-type model.

-Proper Installation is Key to an Efficient System
+Proper Installation Is Key to an Efficient System

 In order to properly install a solar water heater, several factors must be considered, such as the solar resource, the local building code requirements, and the climate where the home is located, as well as any possible safety concerns.

 Are you considering a new hot water heater?
-To discuss all of your options, including a gas, electric, tankless, or solar unit, contact Excalibur plumbing today!
+To discuss all of your options, including gas, electric, tankless, or solar unit, contact Excalibur plumbing today!